-In keeping with the Foundation’s long-standing and extensive commitment to libraries worldwide, the SNF just announced a transformational gift of $55 million for the complete renovation of New York Public Library’s Mid-Manhattan Central Circulating Branch and the creation of an endowment in support of its public programs.
-The library will re-open in 2020 as the Stavros Niarchos Foundation Library (SNFL).
+In keeping with the Foundation’s long-standing and extensive commitment to libraries worldwide, SNF also made a transformational grant of $55 million for the complete renovation of New York Public Library’s Mid-Manhattan central circulating branch and the creation of an endowment in support of its public programs.
+The library officially re-opened in June 2021 as the Stavros Niarchos Foundation Library (SNFL).

-Every year, the SNF organizes its Annual International Conference on Philanthropy and the Summer Nostos Festival, which take place at the SNFCC.
-In addition, the SNF has launched the monthly series of events entitled Dialogues, in an effort to strengthen public discourse by presenting—live and online—individuals who inspire with their work.
+Every year, SNF organizes the SNF Nostos and the SNF Conference, which take place at the SNFCC.
+In addition, SNF has launched the monthly series of events entitled Dialogues in an effort to strengthen public discourse by presenting—live and online—individuals who inspire with their work.

-The SNF does not engage in any for profit activities in Greece or abroad, and it is audited by Deloitte.
+SNF does not engage in any business activity in Greece or abroad, and it is audited by Deloitte.
 SNF, in collaboration with its auditors, Deloitte, periodically performs sample grantee audits in relation to the financial management of the Foundation’s grants.